snowplow/data-models/.scripts/README.md

 Runs a config json file (examples found in the `configs` folder of each model) - which specifies a list of playbooks to run.

 Note that this script does not enforce dependencies, rather runs the playbooks in order of appearance.
-Snowplow Insights customers can take advantage of dependency resolution when running jobs on our Orchestration services.
+Snowplow BDP customers can take advantage of dependency resolution when running jobs on our Orchestration services.

 **Arguments:**